calliope-project/calliope/docs/creating/templates.md

       demand_power:
     ```

-Inheritance chains can also be set up.
+Inheritance chains can also be created.
 That is, templates can inherit from other templates.
 E.g.: